More properties of Yetter-Drinfeld category over dual quasi-Hopf algebras

 \section{Introduction}

-Quasi-bialgebras and quasi-Hopf algebras have been introduced by Drinfeld in \cite{D}, in connection with the Knizhnik-Zamolodchikov equations, and have been used afterwards in several branches of mathematics and physics.
-For the studies of dual quasi-Hopf algebras, one can refer to \cite{BN1,BN2,L}.
-In a quasi-bialgebra $H$, the comultiplication is not coassociative but is quasi-coassociative in the sense that the comultiplication is associative up to conjugation by an invertible element in $H\o H\o H$.
-Hence the definition of a quasi-bialgebra and a quasi-Hopf algebra is not self-dual, inspired by which Majid in \cite{M1} introduced the notion of dual quasi-Hopf algebras.
+Quasi-bialgebras and quasi-Hopf algebras have been introduced by Drinfeld in \cite{D}, in connection with the Knizhnik-Zamolodchikov system of partial differential equations, and have been used afterwards in several branches of mathematics and physics.
+In a quasi-bialgebra $H$, the comultiplication is not coassociative but is quasi-coassociative in the sense that the comultiplication is coassociative up to conjugation by an invertible element $\Phi\in H\o H\o H$.
+Equivalently the representation category of $H$ is not a strict monoidal category while the reassociator is not trivial.
+If we draw our attention to the category of co-representations of a coalgebra with non-associative multiplication, we get the concepts of dual quasi-bialgebra and of dual quasi-Hopf algebra.
+These notions have been introduced by Majid in \cite{M2} in order to prove a Tannaka-Krein type theorem for quasi-Hopf algebras.

-For a dual quasi-Hopf algebra $H$, the category of right $H$-comodule $\mathcal{M^H}$ is monoidal with the usual tensor product.
-The difference between a coquasi-Hopf algebra and a Hopf algebra lies in the fact that the associativity of tensor product in the category $\mathcal{M^H}$ is not trivial, but modified by an invertible element $\sigma\in(H\o H\o H)^*$.
+For a dual quasi-Hopf algebra $H$, the category of right $H$-comodule $\mathcal{M}^H$ is monoidal with the usual tensor product.
+The difference between a dual quasi-Hopf algebra and a Hopf algebra lies in the fact that the associativity of tensor product in the category $\mathcal{M}^H$ is not trivial, but modified by an invertible element $\sigma\in(H\o H\o H)^*$.
 Consequently the multiplication of $H$ is no longer associative.